 - Educational and support groups that stress healthy cooking and shopping

 If you’re tired of the toll your low self-esteem, obsession with body image, and food-related problems, help is available.
-Any bulimia treatment program or purging disorder treatment program will help you to understand the characteristics of these conditions, but few have decades of experience and hundreds of clients who are living healthy lives in recovery from eating disorders and substance addictions.
-If you suffer from both addiction and purging disorder, you can begin treatment today by making just one simple phone call to 866.238.3154.
+Any bulimia treatment program or purging treatment program will help you to understand the characteristics of these conditions, but few have decades of experience and hundreds of clients who are living healthy lives in recovery from co-occurring disordered eating and substance addictions.
+If you suffer from both addiction and purging, you can begin treatment today by making just one simple phone call to 866.238.3154.
 The compassionate, experienced staff and counselors at the Santé Center for Healing will help you to claim the happy, authentic life you deserve.